REST APIs with Java, Spring Boot and MongoDB

 As you can see, I’m using an auto-closeable try-with-resources which will automatically close the client session at the end.
 This helps me to keep the code clean and simple.

-If retryable writes are disabled or if a write operation failed twice then MongoDB will send a MongoException (extends RuntimeException) which should be handled properly.
+If retryable writes are disabled or if a write operation fails twice, then MongoDB will send a MongoException (extends RuntimeException) which should be handled properly.

 MongoDB's aggregation pipeline is a very powerful and efficient way to run your complex queries as close as possible to your data for maximum efficiency.
-Using it can relieve the compute load on your application.
+Using it can ease the computational load on your application.

 Just to give you a small example, I implemented the /api/persons/averageAge route to show you how I can retrieve the average age of the persons in my collection.